IBM-Blockchain-Archive/connectathon/README.md

 #### What occurred during registration?

-Behind the scenes a REST call was issued to the publicly-hosted COP server to register a user with the unique `enrollID` you have provided.
+Behind the scenes a REST call was issued to the publicly-hosted COP server to register a user with the unique `enrollID` you provided.
 This user represents the admin for your organization, and will be used by the application to authenticate to the chain.